• Skip to primary navigation

 Instructions

-2. Add remaining ingredients to the sauce pan.ย Mix until well coated.
+2. Remove the pan from the heat and add remaining ingredients to the saucepan.
+Mix until well coated.

 4. Place the clusters in the freezer for 10-20 minutes or until set.